input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 :::tip

-If you want to dig deeper, you can get access to several level of logs from the Mithril Aggregator:
+If you wish to delve deeper and access several levels of logs from the Mithril Aggregator, use the following:

 * Add `-v` for some logs (WARN)
 * Add `-vv` for more logs (INFO)